-employee and inmate files, and a spot check of documents that were previously provided to the auditor along with the PAQ, including log books and other institutional forms.
+The Auditor conducted a document review of employee and inmate files, and a spot check of documents that were previously provided to the auditor along with the PAQ, including log books and other institutional forms.
 The Auditor reviewed a random sampling of personnel files to determine compliance related to standards on hiring and promotion and background check procedures for officers and contract staff.
 The auditor reviewed the annual PREA training rosters maintained by the training staff and cross referenced the staff files with the training rosters to ensure training was verified.
 The training coordinator explained the process for relaying the mandated PREA information to new hires, as well as the procedure for annual refresher training.
-Offender case files (415) were reviewed to evaluate intake procedures, including screening and subsequent housing decisions, and verify offender PREA education.
-In addition, the intake and receiving procedures were observed and intake screenings are conducted in private.
+Case files for inmates selected to be interviewed were reviewed to evaluate intake procedures, including screening and subsequent housing decisions, and verify offender PREA education.
+In addition, the intake and receiving procedures were reviewed and simulated by staff.
+Intake screenings are conducted in private.
 The Auditor requested additional supporting documentation to include: training records, randomly chosen inmate medical records, randomly chosen inmate classification records, volunteer records, contractor records, and staff personnel files including PREA disclosure forms for hiring and promotions.
 Investigative files for the previous 12 months were reviewed for compliance to applicable standards.